-- our history of losses and uncertainty that we will be able to continue as a going concern; - our ability to continue to generate net sales in an amount to pay our operating expenses; - our need for additional financing and uncertainties related to our ability to obtain these funds; - our ability to repay the outstanding secured debt of approximately \$8.39 million as of March 25, 2019 due our Chairman and CEO which matures on December 31, 2021, together with an additional \$600,000 of unsecured advances which payable upon demand; - our reliance on sales to a limited number of customers; - the significant amount of deferred compensation owed to two of our executive officers and one other employee and our ability to pay these amounts; - our ability to protect our intellectual property, and the potential impact of expiring patents on our business in future periods; - anti-takeover provisions of Delaware law and our Board's ability to issue preferred stock without stockholder consent; - potential dilution to our stockholders from the exercise of outstanding options and warrants; - the lack of sufficient liquidity in the market for our common stock; and - the application of penny stock rules to the trading in our common stock.
+- our ability to continue as a going concern; - the impact of the Covid-19 pandemic on our company; - our need for additional capital; - the significant decline in our net sales during 2019; - our dependence on sales to a limited number of customers; - the terms of secured loans for which we have granted security interests in our assets; - the significant amount of deferred compensation owed to two of our executive officers and two former employees and our ability to pay these amounts; - our ability to protect our intellectual property; - anti-takeover provisions of Delaware law and our Board's ability to issue preferred stock without stockholder consent; - potential dilution to our stockholders from the exercise of outstanding options and warrants; - the lack of sufficient liquidity in the market for our common stock; and - the application of penny stock rules to the trading in our common stock.

 Most of these factors are difficult to predict accurately and are generally beyond our control.
 You should consider the areas of risk described in connection with any forward-looking statements that may be made herein.
 Readers are cautioned not to place undue reliance on these forward-looking statements and readers should carefully review this annual report in its entirety, including the risks described in Part I. Item 1A.
 Risk Factors.
 Except for our ongoing obligations to disclose material information under the Federal securities laws, we undertake no obligation to release publicly any revisions to any forward-looking statements, to report events or to report the occurrence of unanticipated events.
-These forwardlooking statements speak only as of the date of this annual report, and you should not rely on these statements without also considering the risks and uncertainties associated with these statements and our business.
+These forward-looking statements speak only as of the date of this annual report, and you should not rely on these statements without also considering the risks and uncertainties associated with these statements and our business.